gritchin-artur/LearnLingo/README.md

 Description

-LearnLingo React App is an application for a company that offers to use the services of online language teachers.
-Features
+Learn Lingo is an application for those who are planning to learn a foreign language.
+In our application you can find a teacher suitable for you according to your chosen language, price and level of knowledge!

 ![block](https://github.com/gritchin-artur/LearnLingo/assets/123599698/4eef7e46-5f89-44b9-8186-af69a18a9093)